Claws of Furry

 Claws of Furry is a side-scrolling beat 'em up video game developed and published by Terahard Studios.
-Four anthropomorphic ninja cat warriors are on a quest to rescue their sensei from their arch nemesis.
+Four anthropomorphic ninja cat warriors are on a quest to rescue their sensei from their archnemesis.
 The game released on Steam and the Nintendo Switch on September 3, 2018, with the PlayStation 4 and Xbox One following several days later.

 Gameplay

 Claws of Furry is a side-scrolling beat-em-up fused with traditional action platforming elements.
 The game features a 90s-inspired comic book art style.
 There are two main game modes.
 "Im-paw-ssible" mode borrows elements from roguelike video games, in that it makes use of the permadeath mechanic, e.g. if the player's character dies, the player must start at the beginning of Level 1.
 "Pussycat" mode allows players to save their progress after finishing each level, thus playing as a classic linear adventure.
 There is also an "Arena"-style Mode ("Catrmageddon"), in which players fight off waves of different enemies in various different stages, trying to kill as many enemies as they can within the specified time limit.

 Claws of Furry gameplay involves short levels featuring waves of enemies that the player needs to defeat to eventually progress to a boss fight.
 After a level is completed, the game awards players a score and a grade.
 Claws of Furry controls feature both light and heavy attacks, as well as the ability to jump, dodge and use a special ability that players can use whenever their power metre is filled by defeating enemies.

 The game features several unlockable costumes, ranging from ninja suits to ones based on popular superheroes, such as Batman and Deadpool, each with unique features or powers, such as being able to freeze enemies or allow the character to regenerate health.
 Players unlock new outfits by completing a set of requirements during regular play.

 Claws of Furry supports cooperative gameplay for up to four players, either locally or online.
 In multiplayer, enemies are harder to defeat than in single-player mode, and have more health.
 Further, downed player characters can be revived by the other players.